 Tip 4: Gather all ingredients and place them into a baking pan.
 This prevents having to search for something when in the middle of preparing a recipe.

 Tip 5: Use high contrast measuring cups and spoons.
 For example, use black cups to measure white flour and white spoons to measure cinnamon.
-(Braille and high contrast measuring cups and spoons are available at the Sharper Vision Store and at store.WCBlind.org/kitchen).
+(Braille and high contrast measuring cups and spoons are available at the Sharper Vision Store and at store.WCBlind.org/store/kitchen).

 Tip 6: Dipping measuring cups or spoons into ingredients is easier than pouring ingredients into the cups or spoons.
 For dry ingredients, use the flat side of a knife to level off the top.
 When leveling dry ingredients, work over a piece of parchment paper.
 Fold the parchment paper in half and return excess ingredient to its original container using the funnel.